BCACTF/linux-emulation-tutorial/README.md

 # Running Linux on Windows/Mac

-This tutorial is divided into which operating system you're using.
+This tutorial is divided based on which operating system you're using.

 * [I have a Windows!](windows)
 * [I have a Mac!](mac)